bup/bup/HACKING.md

 Current Trajectory
 ==================

-Now that we've finished the 0.33 release, we're working on 0.34, and although we're not certain which new features will be included, we're
+Now that we've finished the 0.34 release, we're working on 0.35, and although we're not certain which new features will be included, we're
 considering:

-  - Migrating hashsplitting to C.

-  - Automatically splitting trees to avoid having to save large tree objects for large directories even if only a few files have changed or been added (e.g. maildirs).

   - Moving all of the compoents of the index to sqlite.
 Right now the main index is an mmapped file, and the hard link and metadata databases are pickled.
 As a result the index isn't transactional and suffers from bugs caused by "skew" across the components.

+  - Migrating away from python-fuse.

   - Better VFS performance for large repositories (i.e. fuse, ls, web...).

+  - Support for alternate remote storage APIs.

+  - Encryption.

   - Better VFS caching.